imq-open/pxt-qbuild/doc/Get_Started.md

 qbuild.go()
 ```

 We set the initial value of Mode 0 to 5, and display the same image as when it disconnected.
-At the very end, we call `qbuild.go()`, which tells Q:build to start working in the background, including maintaining connection to the Hub and performing Selection operations, and so on.
+At the very end, we call `qbuild.go()`, which tells Q:build to start working in the background, including maintaining connection to the hub and performing select operations, and so on.

 In general, the last statement of a program should always and must be `qbuild.go()`.